Photo credit: Heartland Youth Choir's Meet the Composer Festival

 Since 2006, Bravo has awarded more than 1,100 grants to more than 100 arts, culture and heritage organizations and programs totaling more than $46.5 million.

-Bravo is almost entirely funded through Hotel/Motel taxes which are projected to be down as much as 50% for the 2021 grant period as a result of the COVID-19 pandemic.
+Bravo is almost entirely funded through Hotel/Motel taxes which are projected to be down for the 2022 grant period as an ongoing effect of the COVID-19 pandemic.
 However, Bravo remains committed to investing as much as possible as efficiently as possible to support our cultural partners.

 Bravo strives to fund a broad range of arts, culture and heritage organizations in Greater Des Moines that meet the following eligibility requirements: